web6studio/pipes-puzzle/README.md

 ## Remark

-Web socket logic could be taken out of the Home page component (for example into a saga).
+Web socket logic could be taken out of the Home page component (for example into a middleware).
 But in this simple situation, I didn't see that it makes sense.